Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Analysis of Capacity Expansion Planning Problem

 Furthermore, the bounds \eqref{eq:VATSBounds} demonstrate that the values of the adaptive approach might be highly dependent to the selection of $t^*$ value.
 In particular, best performance gains for the adaptive approach, compared to two-stage and multi-stage cases, can be obtained when $\delta^+(t^*)$ is minimized.
 By this way, we obtain the solution of the adaptive program which gives the least loss compared to the multi-stage stochastic programs, and the most gain compared to the two-stage stochastic programs, with respect to the proposed bounds.
 Let us denote the best revision point in terms of the demand bounds as $t^{DB} := \argmin_{2 \leq t \leq T} \delta^+(t)$.

 We illustrate the effect of the revision times on the bound values \eqref{eq:VATSBounds} for an instance of the single-resource problem described in Appendix \ref{appendixInstanceData}.
 Specifically, we have unit cost for $\{a_{n}\}_{n \in {\mathcal{T}}}$ values, and $\{\delta_{n}\}_{n \in {\mathcal{T}}}$ values are sampled from a probability distribution.
 We present the bound values in Table \ref{BoundComparisonTable}, where $\delta^* = 41$ and $\bar \delta = 34.06$, considering the scenario tree in Figure \ref{IllustrativeInstanceDeltaTree}.
-We observe that $\delta^+(t^*)$ is minimized at period 3, i.e. $t^{DB} = 3$, maximizing the objective gap of the adaptive two-stage approach with two-stage model and minimizing the corresponding gap with multi-stage model.
-These results demonstrate that we can analytically determine the revision points for the single-resource problem when costs remain same during the planning horizon.
+We observe that $\delta^+(t^*)$ is minimized at period 3, i.e., $t^{DB} = 3$, maximizing the objective gap of the adaptive two-stage approach with two-stage model and minimizing the corresponding gap with multi-stage model.
+These results demonstrate that we can analytically determine the revision points for the single-resource problem when the cost parameters are equal to each other.